iamshreeram/Craigslist/README.md

 # Crawl and Scrap

-This projects helps in crawling and scrapping the details of cheapest price for requested project.
+This projects helps in crawling and scrapping the details of cheapest price for requested product.
 Each version of the project will include multiple vendors.
 Current project support only single vendor.

 ## Getting Started